389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

   https://github.com/npmccallum/deo
   If the authentication with Deo fails, the server prompts for the password.

+  <p><b>Input by William Brown</b>:</p>
+  I think deo is deprecated.
+We should consider tang and clevis.
+  The good part about clevis is that it can provide the password prompting mechanism via systemd and such already for us.

+- At the start up, even if the pem files having the expected file name exist, by comparing the contents of the key/certs, older key/certs are replaced by the corresponding new ones.
+It could be cert db --> PEM as well as PEM --> cert db.
+  For now, cert db --> PEM could be done by removing PEM files.
+  The other direction is not supported.

+- Instead of maintaining the 2 sets of key/certs, NSS on the server side could switch to using only the PEM files.
+This allows us not to maintain the key/certs in the cert db.

 Tickets
 =======
 * Ticket [\#47536](https://fedorahosted.org/389/ticket/47536) - Allow usage of OpenLDAP libraries that don't use NSS for crypto